bryceygordon/MagicFS/ROADMAP.md

 # MagicFS Development Roadmap

-## 🎯 Vision: The Universal Reader
+## 🎯 Vision: The Universal Context Layer

 We are building the "Context Layer" of the OS.
-The goal is to allow users to manipulate files based on *meaning*, not just location, regardless of whether the file is a text file, a PDF, or a Word doc.
+The goal is to allow users to manipulate files based on *meaning* rather than location, and to aggregate scattered "Data Islands" (Obsidian, GDrive, ~/Documents) into a single, unified interface.

 ---

 ## 📜 History

-* **Phases 1-5 (Foundation)**: Basic FUSE, SQLite, FastEmbed.
+* **Phases 1-5 (Foundation)**: Basic FUSE loop, SQLite storage, FastEmbed integration.
-* **Phase 6 (Hardening)**: "Three-Organ" Architecture, Chunking, Binary Safety.
+* **Phase 6 (Hardening)**: "Three-Organ" Architecture, Chunking, Binary Safety, 10MB limits.

 ---